chitra-rai/LibraryManagementService/README.md

 Alternatively, build and run the project using maven from command line.

+Currently, unit-tests are only written for book controller and unit-tests for other classes are marked as ToDo.

 ## API details
 1. GET localhost:8080/books/ : Gets all the books
 2. POST localhost:8080/books/ : Add a book to the library where book details are passed as JSON object in form-data